 There is no way of knowing the symbolism behind the statue of a bare-breasted woman grasping a snake in either hand.
 It may allude to the fact that snakes shed their skin each year, and the discarded skin suggested that the snake had moved on to a new life - hence the idea of resurrection, or of life after death.

-What it and many other examples show is that the snake figured prominently in Near Eastern religions other than Judaism.
-For this reason it may have been seen as a symbol used by the enemy of the Jewish people - and therefore something that came to be associated with evil.
+What it and many other examples show is that the snake was important in Near Eastern religions other than Judaism.
+For this reason it may have been a symbol used by enemies of the Jewish people - and so something associated with evil.

 Nothing seemed more beautiful to desert nomads than a lush green garden.
 It meant beauty, life, serenity, and above all plenty of water.
 It also meant prosperity - the name 'Eden' comes from a Hebrew word meaning 'to be fruitful or plentiful', and the gardens of the Persians were called 'paradeisoi'.